Chicken Gyros

 Step 6: Mix it together, then stir in the chopped dill and season with salt.

 Simple stovetop Chicken Gyro recipe.
-Made with chicken thighs that have been marinated in and served with tzatziki sauce in a pita!
+Made with marinated chicken thighs served with tzatziki sauce, tomatoes, lettuce, and red onions in a pita!

 Email This Recipe